matsjfunke/youtube_video_downloader/README.md

 ### Usage / How to run the script

-1. clone the repository using: git clone https://github.com/matsjfunke/youtube_video_downloader.git
+1. clone the repository using:

+    git clone https://github.com/matsjfunke/youtube_video_downloader.git

+2. in ytDownloader.py change line 25 to save the video in desired directory:

+    stream.download('/path/to/storage/dircetory')

-2. change into project directory: cd youtube_video_downloader
+3. termianl into project directory:

-3. imput your directory/path (where you want to safe the video) in  line 25: stream.download('/path/to/storage/dircetory')
+    cd youtube_video_downloader

-4. Run the script in terminal: python3 ytDownloader.py "<YouTube_URL>"
+4. Run the script in terminal and input the url of the youtube video:

+    python3 ytDownloader.py "<YouTube_URL>"